uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 };
 ```

-As you can see this is not that different from a regular function declaration or expression (unlike the `square` function, where the arrow notation was much shorter).
+As you can see this is not too different from a regular function declaration or expression (unlike the `square` function, where the arrow notation was much shorter).
 It is therefore common practice to only use arrow functions for short functions like `square`.
 However this is again just convention.

+One thing you might have noticed, is that we only showed you **arrow function expressions**.
+This is not an oversight but stems from the fact that there is no way to write a **function declaration** with the **arrow function notation**.
+Another difference is that **arrow functions** are *always* anonymous.

 ### Methods